UMAprotocol/UMIPs/UMIPs/omnibus-prices-1.md

 4. Multiply the YFI/ETH price by the ETH/USD price and round to 6 decimals to get the YFI/USD price.
 5. The median of the Kraken, Coinbase Pro, and SushiSwap results should be taken.
 6. The median from step 2 should be rounded to six decimals to determine the YFIUSD price.
-7. (for USD/YFI) Take the Inverse of the result of step 6 (1/ YFI/USD) to get the USD/YFI price.
+7. (for USD/YFI) Take the inverse of the result of step 6 (1/ YFI/USD) to get the USD/YFI price.

 For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.